Jonish99/pands-project2021/README.md

 A table for each variable is displayed with columns for a statistical summary for species, in rows.
 Each group is stacked vertically.

-The functions users the groupby method of the pandas dataframe to create groups of based for each column grouped by species.
-Create a group for each species.
-The .describe() method will create a statistical analys if of the data frame.
+The function uses the *groupby()* method of the pandas data-frame to create groups based for each column grouped by species.
+The *.describe()* method creates a statistical analysis  of the data frame.

-The remaining columns (variables) are looped through using the attributes tuple to produce a summary for each variable.
+The columns (variables) are looped through using the attributes tuple to produce a summary for each variable.
 The summary is  output depending on the output action.

 ```python
 attributes_grouped = iris_df.groupby("species").describe()
 ```

-The .info method provides information on the column headings.
+The *.info()* method provides information on the column headings.
 An index value for each column name, the column name, the count of non_nulls and the data type.
 It also give the memory allocation of the data provided.
-Below this is the actual statistical output from the describe() For each species: there is a count giving the size of the sample, the mean measurement, standard deviation and 25th, 50th and 75th percentiles.
+Below this is the actual statistical output from the *.describe()* method.
+For each species: there is a count giving the size of the sample, the mean measurement, standard deviation and 25th, 50th and 75th percentiles.
 Maximum and minimum measures are also show.
 (Python | Pandas Dataframe.describe() method - GeeksforGeeks, 2021)
 ```python
 Petal Width(cm)